-326.6.1 In Team Sprints at OWG, WSC, JWSC and WC the unanimous decision of minimum two Jury members (including TD) equates to the Jury decision.

-- 326.6.2 Due to the timeline pressure of running successive heats it is not possible to allow protests during the semi-finals.
+- In Team Sprints at OWG, WSC, JWSC and WC the unanimous decision of minimum two Jury members (including TD) equates to the Jury decision. - Due to the timeline pressure of running successive heats it is not possible to allow protests during the semi-finals.
 Protests will only be accepted after the finals. - 326.6.3 During Team Sprints, ICR 224.7 does not apply.

-- 326.7.1 If semi-final is interrupted while there are teams still on course, then the competition will be cancelled. - 326.7.2 If team sprint final is interrupted when at least 3 teams have finished the competition, the competition will be valid and results published.
-The teams still on course at the time of interruption will be ranked as Lapped according their last respective intermediate times. - 326.7.3 In case that interrupted and cancelled competition is re-scheduled, the semi-finals must be carried out again.
+- If qualification is interrupted while there are competitors still on course, then the competition will be cancelled. - 326.7.2 If team sprint final is interrupted when at least 3 teams have finished the competition, the competition will be valid and results published.
+The teams still on course at the time of interruption will be ranked as Lapped according their last respective intermediate times. - In case that interrupted and cancelled competition is re-scheduled, the qualification must be carried out again.